Skip to Content

 • “When drafting emails, always sign off with just my first name”

-Your assistant decides whether the memory should be global or workflow-specific based on what you said.
+Your assistant decides whether the memory should be global or routine-specific based on what you said.

 Viewing and managing memories